Skip to main content

 Robert W. Weir’s painting Embarkation of the Pilgrims.
 A group of people gather, one holding a book, another with his hands outstretched.

-This collection is accompanied by an online guide written by Isobel Pridmore, formerly the archivist at the USPG, whose archives are now held at Rhodes House Library in Oxford.
+This collection is accompanied by a contextual essay written by Isobel Pridmore, formerly the archivist at the USPG.
+This institution’s archives are now held at Rhodes House Library in Oxford.

 Contents